oxygenxml/com.oxygenxml.pdf2.ug/README.md

-# DITA-OT PDF2 Customization Plugin for oXygen User Guide
+# DITA-OT PDF2 Customization Plugin for oXygen User Manual

-This project represents a DITA-OT PFD2 customization plugin used to generate the oXygen user manual in the PDF format.
+This project represents a DITA-OT PFD2 customization plugin used to generate the user manual for oXygen XML Editor in the PDF format.
 It was tested with **DITA-OT 2.4**.
 Also, please note that this customization wast tested only with DITA bookmaps.

 Project organization: